Skip to Content

 Laugh Along with Mac King: Incorporating magic, comedy, and animals, Mac King has been a staple in Las Vegas for years.
 Leveraging goldfish, a guinea pig, and even a “bear”, it’s certainly a unique offering.

-Tickets to the family-friendly show are available in advance here:
+Tickets to the family-friendly show start in the $40s and are available here:

 Mac King spitting out a goldfish

-Grab a cheap bite: As a budget-friendly resort, Excalibur offers an abundance of cheap, and quick bite options to help you stay within your means.
+Grab a cheap bite: As a budget-friendly resort, Excalibur offers an abundance of cheap, quick meal options to help you stay within your means.

 Check out the Castle Walk Food Court up the escalator at the beginning of the walkway to Luxor, which lists Einstein Brother’s Bagels, Popeye’s Chicken, and Pizza Hut as tenants among others.